falcorocks/learns/README.md

 * the upload to the transparency log can be disabled with the flag `--tlog-upload=true`
     - what happens in keyless mode?
     - what happens in keyed mode?
+    - in both cases, verification fails.
+Verification checks the validity of a signature